english-blog/english-blog.github.io/_posts/2012-10-28-building-the-perfect-physique-tip-5-weight-loss-with-horse-gram.md

 * Reduces flatulence
 * ... the list goes on...

-Horse gram can be used in variety of South Indian dishes as a regular dhal or mixed with regular dhals.
+Horse gram can be used in variety of South Indian dishes as a regular dhal or mixed with regular dhal.
 I included the recipes in this blog to help you prepare them.
 Alternatively, you can use them as sprouts or as powder.

 I am going to drink a glass of water mixed with two teaspoons of horse gram powder in empty stomach every morning.
 As usual, I will post an update to the effects of eating Kollu (Horse gram) in my next post.